remarkjs/remark/doc/plugins.md

     — Highlight CSS in Markdown files with [midas](https://github.com/ben-eb/midas);

 *   [`eush77/remark-normalize-headings`](https://github.com/eush77/remark-normalize-headings)
-    — Make sure there is no more than a single top-level heading in the document
+    — Make sure no more than a single top-level heading is in the document

 *   [`wooorm/remark-range`](https://github.com/wooorm/remark-range)
     — Add range information;